Join Us Members Area

 TIME & DATE

-September 18 2025 - September 20 2025
+September 18 2025 - September 20 2025 @ 18:00 (18/09) to 14:30 (20/09)

 Lawyering in a Phase of Upheaval

 The 2025 Annual Conference of the European Circuit of the Bar will take place in The Hague, a city at the heart of global justice and international law from the evening of Thursday 18 September to the afternoon of Saturday 20 September 2025.
 The conference will be held at the headquarters of the Asser Institute, international law foundation, which is conveniently located in the centre of The Hague, full of bustling shops and elegant restaurants, and close to the more chilled-out seaside and port area.
-The conference might be a last chance to catch some beach time before autumn, against a backdrop of yet more grey clouds gathering on the political horizon.
-The city is easy to get to via Amsterdam Schiphol Airport and has fantastic rail links connected to the Eurostar.
-Upon arrival there is a cheap and sophisticated tram system, although those in the know hop on and off locally hired bikes.

 We have the huge privilege of being able to hold our evening drinks reception at the Residence of the Czech Ambassador to The Netherlands in The Hague on Thursday 18 September, which will provide an enjoyable and elegant start to the conference.

 On Friday 19 September, there will be an optional guided ICC visit.
-We are very lucky to have secured the input of British ICC Judge Joanna Korner KC who has agreed to provide a welcome address during our “stakeholder” visit to the ICC.
+We are very lucky to have secured the input of British ICC Judge Joanna Korner CMG KC who has agreed to provide a welcome address during our “stakeholder” visit to the ICC.
 The visit will be at 09:00 sharp on the Friday 19 September, limited to 40 places and there will be heavy security.
 Places will be allocated on a “first come, first served” basis and only those with their passport or EU identity card will get in.

 The main part of the conference will start at lunchtime on Friday 19 September.